Brian Burke

 Working in Massachusetts in the mid-1990’s, for a masonry and stone restoration company in the fabulous New England gardens ignited his interest in gardening, plants and design.
 Brian has accumulated over twenty years of experience in the construction and landscaping industries in Ireland, the United Kingdom and the United States.

-Since his debut at Bord Bia’s Bloom, Brian has been credited for creating powerful high impact garden designs at festival every year.
-Three of his entries, GOAL’S Damascus Courtyard – War and Peace in 2016, ‘On Cloud Canine’ for Dog’s Trust 2017 and Woodies ‘Moving Statues to Marriage Equality’ in 2018, have been awarded a Silver Medal.
+Since his debut at Bord Bia’s Bloom, Brian has been credited for creating powerful high impact garden designs at festivals every year.
+Three of his entries, GOAL’S Damascus Courtyard – War and Peace in 2016, 'On Cloud Canine’ for Dog’s Trust 2017 and Woodies ‘Moving Statues to Marriage Equality’ in 2018, have been awarded a Silver Medal.
 Brian has a particular interest in pan generational garden design, accessibility and the therapeutic properties of Horticulture.

 Brian combines running a busy design and contracting practice with part time teaching for Laois Offaly Education & Training Board and Dublin Dun Laoghaire Education & Training Board.